eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/03-review-an-aws-cloud-formation-stack-deployed-with-aws-cdk.md

 To view your current stack got to **AWS Management Console** search for **CloudFormation** and click on **Stacks** in the sidebar on the left.

-🤓 Note that whenever I refer to aws (management) console, I mean [this](https://aws.amazon.com/console/).
+👍 Note that whenever I refer to aws (management) console, I mean the console living on https://aws.amazon.com/console.
 You will have to be logged in to see your changes.

 👍 Make sure that you are selecting the right region (the region where your `cdk` app was initialized) as well.